ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/how-to/get-server-build-number.java.markdown

-# Commands : How to get server build number?
+# Commands: How to get server build number?

 To check with what version of server commands you are working use `getBuildNumber` command from `GlobalAdmin`.